tinkerbell/tinkerbell.org/content/docs/setup/terraform/_index.md

 The mac address is the same we get from the Terraform output
 {{% /notice %}}

-Now we can push that definition to tink-server:
+Now we can push the hardware data to `tink-server`:

 ```
-$ docker exec -i deploy_tink-cli_1 tink hardware push < /root/tink/deploy/hardware-data-0.json
+docker exec -i deploy_tink-cli_1 tink hardware push < /root/tink/deploy/hardware-data-0.json
+>
-> 2020/06/17 14:12:45 Hardware data pushed successfully
+2020/06/17 14:12:45 Hardware data pushed successfully
 ```

-{{% notice note %}}
-Ideally the worker should keep booting until a provisioner is ready to serve Osie, but if it does not happen you manually reboot the worker via Packet API or Packet UI.
-Remember to use the SOS console to check what the worker is doing.
+A note on the Worker at this point.
+Ideally the worker should be kept from booting until the Provisioner is ready to serve it OSIE, but on Packet that probably doesn't happen.
+Now that the Worker's hardware data is registered with Tinkerbell, you should manually reboot the worker through the Packet [CLI](https://github.com/packethost/packet-cli/blob/master/docs/packet_device_reboot.md), [API](https://www.packet.com/developers/api/devices/#devices-performAction), or Packet UI.
+Remember to use the SOS console to check what the Worker is doing.
-{{% /notice %}}

-## Create a template
+## Creating a Template

 Next, define the template for the workflow.
 The template sets out tasks for the Worker to preform sequentially.
 This template contains a single task with a single action, which is to perform [“hello-world”](/docs/examples/hello-world).
-Just as in the hello-world example, the “hello-world” image doesn’t contain any instructions that the Worker will perform.
+Just as in the hello-world example, the `hello-world` image doesn’t contain any instructions that the Worker will perform.
 It is just a placeholder in the template so a workflow can be created and pushed to the Worker.

 ```
 cat > hello-world.yml  <<EOF